Battle of Assaye: British infantry attack

 The Maratha cannonade intensified as the British redeployed.
 Although British artillery was brought forward to counter, it was ineffective against the mass firepower of the Maratha guns and quickly disabled through the weight of shot directed against it.
 British casualties mounted as the Maratha guns turned their attention to the infantry and subjected them to a barrage of canister, grape and round shot.
-Wellesley decided that his only option to neutralise the artillery and get his men out of the killing field was to advance directly into the mouth of the Maratha artillery.
+Wellesley decided that his only option to neutralise the artillery and get his men out of the killing fields was to advance directly into the mouth of the Maratha artillery.
 He ordered his cannon to be abandoned and gave the command for his infantry to march forward with bayonets fixed.

 The Maratha cannonade punched holes in the British line, but the infantry maintained a steady pace, closing up the gaps in their ranks as they advanced.
 The 78th Highlanders were the first to reach the enemy in the southern sector next to the River Kailna.
 They paused 50 yd from the Maratha gunners and unleashed a volley of musket fire before launching into a bayonet charge.
 The four battalions of Madras infantry to the right of the 78th, accompanied by the Madras Pioneers, reached Pohlmann's line shortly afterwards and attacked in the same fashion.
 The gunners stood by their cannon but were no match for the bayonets of the British and Madras troops who swiftly pressed on towards the Maratha infantry.
 However, instead of meeting the charge, the Maratha right broke and fled northwards towards the Juah, causing the rest of the southern half of the line to follow.
 The officers of the Madras battalions temporarily lost control as the sepoys, encouraged by their success, pushed too far in pursuit.
 Maratha cavalry momentarily threatened to charge, but were checked by the 78th, who remained in order and re-formed to face the danger.